-By checking and verifying that the Last Login seems to be from legitimate users, you can ensure that your site is not being accessed maliciously by another user.
+By checking and verifying that the Last Login seems to be from legitimate users, you can ensure that your WordPress site is not being accessed maliciously by another user.

-Available Plugins and Theme Updates
+5. Available Plugins and Theme Updates

 As you might be aware, most software updates include fixes to any vulnerabilities or bugs which might have existed in previous versions.
 Therefore, it is imperative that all 3rd-party products are kept fully updated to the latest versions.